bfeitknecht/vault/sem4/CN/PV/CN-summary.md

 # Layers
-The network can be broken down into five layers that provide different services.
+Computer networks can be broken down into five layers that provide different services.
 Each layer provides a service to the layer above by using the services of the layer directly below it.

 | Layer                | Service                               | Role                                   | Protocol(s)                  |
 | -------------------- | ------------------------------------- | -------------------------------------- | ---------------------------- |